 - The circuit of the bed is open

 - The controller cannot detect the bed

-- The heated bed port on the controller is defective
+- The heated bed port on the controller is faulty

-Step 1: Check if the cable of heated is broken.
+Step 1: Check if the cable of the heated bed cable is broken.

 Step 2: Please check if you plug the cable in the right port on the controller.

-Step 3: If you have a multimeter, you can measure the resistance of the heated bed.
+Step 3: If you have a multimeter, measure the resistance of the heated bed.
 The resistance should be the range of 60 KΩ - 130 KΩ

-Step 4: You can also check if the circuit is open by measuring the two bigger pins in the cable of the heated bed.
+Step 4: Check if the circuit is open by measuring the two big pins of the heated bed cable.

 To complete your continuity test, place one probe at each end of the circuit or component you want to test.

-As before, if your circuit is continuous, the screen displays a value of zero (or near zero), and the multimeter beeps.
+As before, if your circuit is continuous, the screen displays a value of zero (or near zero), and the multimeter makes a bee sound.

 If the screen displays 1 or OL (open loop), there's no continuity—that is, there's no path for electric current to flow from one probe to the other.

-If the measured resistance value is within the given range and the continuity is good.
+If the resistance value is within the given range, the continuity is good.
 Please check the controller with Snapmaker Luban.

 Open the console and enter the command "M2000 S0".
-The controller will return the status of the machine and please send the following screenshot to Snapmaker Support team.
+The controller will return the status of the machine and please send the following screenshot to the Snapmaker Support team, firstname.lastname@example.org